I hope you enjoy this blog post.

 Sports and fine watches – intrinsically linked

-The passion for luxury watches among young, successful sportspeople is evident.
-As an item of style and status they’re remarkable and, for fashionable and rich young athletes, extremely alluring.
+The passion for luxury watches among young, successful, and popular sportspeople is evident.
+As an asset of style and status, they’re remarkable and, for fashionable and rich young athletes, extremely alluring.

-Indeed, the aforementioned TAG Heuer have long-standing connections with the Formula 1 scene.
-Lewis Hamilton, Sebastian Vettel, and Fernando Alonso – among many more – have all held an ambassadorship for the watch manufacturer.
+Indeed, the aforementioned TAG Heuer has long-standing connections with the Formula 1 scene.
+Celebrity drivers Lewis Hamilton, Sebastian Vettel, and Fernando Alonso – among many more – have all held an ambassadorship for the watch manufacturer.

-Other ambassadors for the German/Swiss company include tennis player Maria Sharapova, golfer Tiger Woods, and cross country skier Therese Johaug.
-Additionally the company has connections with the silver screen; a clutch of Hollywood and Bollywood stars have previously endorsed them.
+Other popular ambassadors for the German/Swiss company included tennis player Maria Sharapova, golfer Tiger Woods, and cross-country skier Therese Johaug.
+Additionally, the company has connections with the silver screen; a clutch of Hollywood and Bollywood stars have previously endorsed them.
 Former ambassador Leonardo DiCaprio especially is known to be a luxury watch connoisseur.